 Update: Deadline reports that David Krumholtz will indeed join the upcoming Santa Clause television show for Disney Plus, returning to his role as Bernard.
 Huzzah!
 There are no details on how Bernard fits into the plot, or how big of a role he has.
 That being said, Bernard fans are still celebrating, since he was missing from earlier promotion materials.

-ICYMI, Disney is making a TV show based on Christmas movie classic The Santa Clause and its two sequels.
-The Disney Plus show, titled The Santa Clauses, will revisit Scott Calvin, as played by Tim Allen, on his 65th birthday.
-He realizes that he can’t keep up this Santa Clause schtick forever, so he sets out to find a replacement.
+ICYMI, Disney is making a TV show based on the Christmas-movie classic The Santa Clause and its two sequels.
+The Disney Plus show, The Santa Clauses, will revisit Scott Calvin (Tim Allen) on his 65th birthday.
+He realizes he can’t keep up this Santa Clause schtick forever, so he sets out to find a replacement.
 Disney unveiled the first look at the new series on Twitter.

 There’s a lot going on here: Santa in a button-up, Kal Penn, Station Eleven’s Matilda Lawler.
-But it’s what missing that caught our eye: a distinct lack of Bernard the Hot Elf in this promotional image!
-Justice for Bernard!
+But what caught our eye was the missing element: a distinct lack of Bernard the Hot Elf.

 For those not familiar, Bernard the Hot Elf is actually Bernard the Head Elf, as played by David Krumholtz in 1994’s The Santa Clause and the 2002 sequel.
 He’s the elf who shows Tim Allen’s Scott Calvin around — and, more importantly for the purposes of this article, who inspired young childhood crushes everywhere.
 Was it the dreamy brown eyes?
 The gorgeous curly hair?
 The inexplicable New York accent?